riptidewave93/Openwrt-MR18/README.md

 #### Modify Configs and Build
 `./build.sh modify`

 Images by default will be moved to the root dir of the repo.
-Plan to build nandloader images for public drop.

 To Do
 -----
 ##### MR18
-  * Create Image Build Scripts (So we can stop using the default elf binaries)
+  1. Cleanup NIC Init (Make a proper patch)
+  * Create Device Images
+    1. Port kernel builder to C from bash
+    * Figure out NAND layout for release
+      * Figure out how to handle MAC information
+    * Create image generation code for ./target/linux/ar71xx/image/Makefile
     * Enable/Setup Sysupgrade
   * Move LED Driver to device driver instead of kernel patch
+  * Possibly cleanup Caldata generation code

 Working
 -----